Neurobiology of the Central Gustatory System

 My research examines the anatomy, pharmacology and function of the central gustatory (taste) system.
 Specifically, I am interested in how the brainstem gustatory areas process taste information and produce the appropriate behavioral responses.
 Currently, this work is funded by the National Institutes of Health (RO1 DC007854).

 The main experimental approach is to evaluate the behavioral effects of introducing drugs, that either mimic or antagonist neurotransmitter action, into the brainstem.
-For example, since we have anatomical evidence that the projection from the taste area in the medulla (nucleus of the solitary tract) to the pontine taste area (parabrachial nuclues) contains the neurotransmitter glutamate, and behavioral evidence that the injection of glutamate into the parabrachial nucleus causes oromotor behaviors, we hypothesize that blocking glutamate function in the parabrachial nucleus will alter behavioral responses to taste solutions put on the tongue.
+For example, since we have anatomical evidence that the projection from the tasting area in the medulla (nucleus of the solitary tract) to the pontine taste area (parabrachial nucleus) contains the neurotransmitter glutamate and behavioral evidence that the injection of glutamate into the parabrachial nucleus causes oromotor behaviors, we hypothesize that blocking glutamate function in the parabrachial nucleus will alter behavioral responses to taste solutions put on the tongue.

 Experiments to test this hypothesis are performed by implementing laboratory rats with intra-cranial (to inject the drug) and intra-oral (to infuse the taste solution) cannula, allowing the rats about a week to recover from surgery and then analyzing the behavioral responses to tastes with and without the injection of drugs into the parabrachial nucleus.
 This semester there are 6 students performing these types of experiments in my laboratory and over the past few years there have been a few presentations on this subject at scientific meetings (see references below).
 Manuscripts are being prepared for submission as well.

 If you are interested in this research or would like more information, please contact Dr. Michael S. King by email at [email protected] or by phone at 386-822-8173.